Does the word braces call to mind a teenager with a mouth full of metal? If so, it's time to rethink that picture.

 Regular braces: These use gentle pressure to move your teeth into place over time.
 Your orthodontist will glue brackets to the front of your teeth and connect them with a wire.
 They'll tighten that wire every 4 to 6 weeks.
 This slowly moves your teeth or jaw or both into place.

 It depends on your treatment, but the average adult has braces for 18 months to 3 years.
 It usually costs between $5,000 and $6,000.
+Learn more about the cheapest ways to straighten your teeth.

 Other braces: If having a metal smile bothers you, ceramic braces are another option.
 The brackets are the color of your teeth, which makes them harder to see.
 They usually cost more than their metal cousins.